 At Foolscap, we create the program at the convention.
-Before the convention, our programming team creates an empty schedule, and fills in a small number of key events — things like large presentations, a game show, or a radio play.
-The only events we set in advance are those that require complex setup or planning ahead of time.
-The majority of the schedule is left open to be filled in at planning sessions Friday afternoon and Saturday morning.
+Before the convention, our programming team creates a schedule, and fills in a small number of key events — things like Guest of Honor presentations, a game show, or a radio play.
+The events we set in advance are those that require complex setup or planning ahead of time.
+We leave much of the weekend schedule open — to be filled in at planning sessions Friday afternoon and Saturday morning.
 We won't know in advance everything that will happen, but previous conventions have included programming like Powerpoint Karaoke, How to Fan Without Killing Each Other, and Creative Artificial Intelligence.
 Take a look at some more past schedules to get a sense of the topics that can show up at Foolscap.

-Everyone gets a voice.
-We invite every member of the convention to propose program items.
+Everyone has a voice.
+We invite you to propose program items.
 We provide forms for you to write a description of your program item.
 At the planning sessions, we set out all the written descriptions for people to look at.
-Then we all vote on which items we'd like to see.
-We take as many of the most popular items as we can fit, and organize them in the blanks on the schedule.
+Then everyone vote the items they'd like to see.
+We take as many of the most popular items as we can fit, and organize them to fill in the blanks on the programming schedule.

 We welcome creators to share.
 We've extended the convention tradition of readings into something we call struts.
 They're a chance to "strut your stuff" — to share whatever it is you've made, written, or are passionate about.
 We've set aside a comfortable corner of the convention space as the Strange Attractor, and we hold struts there.
 We'll give a 15-minute slot to any member with something to share.
 Just sign up at the convention to do a reading or a strut.